alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

 - This [paper](https://arxiv.org/pdf/1511.07528.pdf) introduces another attack called JSMA.
 This is a greedy algorithm that undergoes many iterations which each iteration changes one pixel at a time to increase the targeted misclassification.
 It computes ∇Z(x) (which Z is the logit score for the target label) for a saliency map.
 Next, it picks and changes the most likely pixel that makes that largest increase (largest gradient).
 The iterations continue until either a set threshold of pixels is modified or it succeeds in misclassify the data. [zdroj](https://jonathan-hui.medium.com/adversarial-attacks-b58318bb497b)
+-
+-
+-
+- ## DeepFool
+- This algorithm searches for an adversary with the smallest possible perturbation.
+The algorithm imagines the classifier’s decision space being divided by linear hyperplane boundaries that divide the decision to select different classes.
+It then tries to shift the image’s decision space location directly towards the closest decision boundary.
+However, the decision boundaries are often non-linear, so the algorithm completes the perturbation iteratively until it passes a decision boundary.